 Anxiety, in small doses, does not harm us.
 In fact, it helps us to stay alert and focused and to deal with challenging situations.
 However, anxiety should only last while it is needed.
-If it becomes a daily mood for you, then it means that you are experiencing an anxiety disorder.
+If it becomes excessive and impacts your daily functioning, it may mean that you are experiencing an anxiety disorder.

-Anxiety is not a one-dimensional disorder but instead varies from person to person.
+Anxiety disorders are not one-dimensional, but instead vary from person to person.
 One person might get panicky at the thought of stepping into an elevator or speaking with strangers, while another may suffer from intense anxiety attacks that strike without apparent reason.

 Even though the face of anxiety varies, the common denominator is always the same: having constant fear or worry in situations that most other people would experience as problem-free.

 In addition to a constant feeling of worry and fear, these are common emotional symptoms: